jan1s/hw-stm32-nixieclock/README.md

 A small Gist to configure a STM32 toolchain on Mac: [Toolchain](https://gist.github.com/jan1s/d2cafa13cdc2b2f5d7b3)

+To flash the controller a STM32 Programmer is needed, just get the cheapest one on [Aliexpress][aliexpress].

-The host software to configure the clock: [Host Software](https://github.com/jan1s/cpp-nchron)
+The host software to configure the clock via serial port: [Host Software](https://github.com/jan1s/cpp-nchron)

+## PCB Errata (rev. a)

+In the first revision of the PCBs are some minor errors.

+* SCL of the shift registers are floating, they need to be connected to 5V
+* A pullup resistor is missing on the USB data lines

 ## PCBs